ooq-kamui/doc-tech/cloud-service/aws/amplify/amplify.configure.md

 | Leverage container-based deployments: No

 ?
 Which setting do you want to configure?
 Project information ?
-Enter a name for the project supplierconfirmdemo
+Enter a name for the project
 ?
 Choose your default editor: Visual Studio Code
 ✔ Choose the type of app that you're building · javascript Please tell us about your project